Repatriation of radioactive waste from reprocessing

 - Since 2005, no more spent fuel elements from Germany have been shipped to reprocessing plants.
 Up to that time, the operators of the nuclear power plants had transported some 6,670 tonnes of heavy metals to the reprocessing plants.

-- In June 2023, BGZ Gesellschaft für Zwischenlagerung mbH BGZsubmitted an application to BASE for the storage of up to 25 disused, unloaded, internally contaminated transport casks from France in the transport cask storage facility in Ahaus.
+- In June 2023, BGZ Gesellschaft für Zwischenlagerung mbH submitted an application to BASE for the storage of up to 25 disused, unloaded, internally contaminated transport casks from France in the transport cask storage facility in Ahaus.

 Return of waste from reprocessing plants

-While there have been no more shipments from Germany to reprocessing plants since the 2005 amendment to the law, waste is still stored at the corresponding facilities abroad.
+While there have been no more shipments from Germany to reprocessing plants since the 2005 amendment to the law, reprocessing waste is still stored at the corresponding facilities abroad.
 In accordance with their contractual obligations, the waste owners, i.e. the operators of German nuclear power plants, must take back their waste.
-This, too, is consistent with the principle that each country should dispose of its own .
+This, too, is consistent with the principle that each country should dispose of its own radioactive waste.

 New contracts for return shipment from France